 As we return to our pre-pandemic holiday traditions, it’s important to prepare for a rise in neighborhood activity and the potential stress and/or anxiety this could cause for your dog.
 Whether it’s the constant ringing of the doorbell from trick-or-treaters, passing people in costumes on your evening walk, or even scary sound machines set up on your neighbor’s lawns, there are many things that could overwhelm your dog during this holiday.
 Be sure to watch for signs of stress in your furry friend and know how to calm them down.
-Read our Stress Release blog for tips and tricks regarding what to look for and how to handle your dog’s stress when they become anxious.

 Opening and closing the door to greet trick-or-treaters increases the chance that your pup will slip out unnoticed.
 Ideally, it’s best to keep your dog in a safe room away from the door.
 If this isn't possible, and your dog does slip out, proper identification can help with a quick and happy return home for a lost dog.
 Before the holiday festivities begin, double check that their collar and ID tag are all secure and up to date.

 Halloween is a fun and exciting time and is best enjoyed when the whole family is safe, happy, and healthy.
 Keep these tips and precautions in mind as the holiday gets closer so that your dog can safely have fun.
 We wish you and your dogs a safe and Happy Halloween!